zsulsw/MSASect2/README.md

-# MSASect2 - Matrix Structural Analysis Software for Arbitrary Cross-sections
+# MSASect2 - Matrix Structural Analysis for Cross-sections

 Welcome to the Official Website of MSASect2 - Matrix Structural Analysis Software for Arbitrary Cross-sections - for academic and educational use